aragubas/LiVerse/Application Data/Readme.txt

-﻿Resource files for LiVerse
+﻿This folder contains the Static Resource files and Licenses for LiVerse

-Deleting this folder or appinfo will break the app, so don't do it If you don't know what you are doing, do not modify any file in this folder, as it may break your installation and require you to re-install LiVerse.
+Deleting this folder or appinfo.json will break the application.
+If you don't know what you are doing, do not modify any file in this folder, as it may break your installation and require you to re-install LiVerse.